-Fixed-term Suspensions, for up to 15 days at the discretion of the Principal. are for:
+Fixed-term Exclusions ("Suspensions"), for up to 15 days at the discretion of the Principal. are for:

 - 1. Failing to successfully complete Internal Supervision; - 2.
 Persistent disruptive behaviour; - 3.
-Extreme defiance or rudeness; - 4.
-Theft, - 5.
-Threatening behaviour or physical violence; - 6.
-Drug abuse, alcohol abuse, smoking, - 7.
+Defiance; - 4.
+Theft; - 5.
+Verbal or physical abuse or threatening behaviour against another student or an adult; - 6.
+Use, or threat of use, of an offensive weapon or prohibited item; - 7.
 Discrimination; - 8.
 Bullying, including cyber bullying (please see more information below); - 9.
 Inappropriate use of technology, including social media; - 10.
 Damage to property, whether through vandalism or graffiti; - 11.
 Persistent attitudes or behaviour which are inconsistent with the ethos of the school; - 12.
 Setting off the fire alarm; - 13.
 Putting others in the Academy in danger; - 14.
-Internal truancy.
+Internal truancy; - 15.
+Bringing the academy into disrepute.